Glaucoma in Long Island

 If you’re over 40 and don’t undergo routine eye health screenings, you may be at risk of developing an age-related eye condition like glaucoma, the second leading cause of blindness in the U.S. The disease is associated with a buildup of pressure in the eye that damages the optic nerve — which is responsible for transmitting light from the retina to the brain.

-Understanding the Types of Glaucoma
+What are the Types of Glaucoma?

 Glaucoma actually refers to a group of eye diseases affecting the optic nerve.
 There are several variants of the disease, but it comes in two main forms: open-angle glaucoma and angle-closure glaucoma.